Kerry Conran: Career

 Conran at one point was to direct Truckers for DreamWorks Animation before the project was shelved.
 He was to also collaborate with Sam Raimi on an adaptation of The Shadow and a separate project based on Doc Savage.
 Sony Pictures, which held the rights to both characters, lost interest in both projects sometime afterwards.
 Following a string of films that failed to go into production, Conran opted to step away from the limelight, "I decided I was just going to disappear, I'd just do my own stuff, and that's basically what I've been doing.
 I've not been idle, I've been doing stuff that's more about the experimentation [of Sky Captain]."
 He is open to making more films and has shown some admiration towards the Marvel Cinematic Universe.

-Legacy

-Sky Captain and the World of Tomorrow has come to be considered a landmark in special effects, as it is the first major motion picture to be shot completely on blue-screen with computer-generated backgrounds (with the exception of the two sets built due to time and budget constraints), and is the film that brought this medium into vogue.
-Such films as Sin City, 300, and The Spirit are all influenced by Sky Captain and the World of Tomorrow in this respect.
-However, Kerry Conran has stated that he did not intend to create a new genre or medium, nor did he use his method of shooting on blue-screen as a gimmick.
 In his interview with John Joseph Adams, he stated: "I have always come at this from the perspective of filmmaking and developed the techniques used in this film out of necessity and never really sought to interest other computer aficionados".
 However, he did acknowledge that his film had indeed become influential, albeit unintentionally: "That wasn't really the intention.
 Whether or not that what evolved from this maybe... which is a possibility.
 The intention was to tell that particular story with those particular visuals that we used.... and if history says it’s something else....".